Lramseyer/vaporview/CONTRIBUTING.md

 Since it can take longer than 1 frame's worth of time to generate the HTML and parse it, I render the waveform content asyncronously.
 This was more challenging than I had initially imagined, and it might still have a few bugs.
 But in essence, the basic chunk element (the chunk with the ruler) is dynamically fetched and rendered, and everything else is asynchronously rendered, yeilding to a `requestAnimationFrame()` so that the scrolling is smooth, but the content can be rendered a few frames later.

-THere's a mutationObserver that checks the rendered content for changed chunks, and then calls `renderWaveformsAsync()` to insert the waveforms into their respective elements.
+There's a mutationObserver that checks the rendered content for changed chunks, and then calls `renderWaveformsAsync()` to insert the waveforms into their respective elements.
 The hard part in all of this, was when updates were done before a chunk finished rendering.
 For this, I had to add an `abortFlag` to each chunk, that when set, the `renderWaveformsAsync()` function knows to stop, and a garbage collection function to remove all chunks that are not in the cache.

 ### The anatomy of a chunk